HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_06/Exercise_06_02/Exercise_06_02.md

   return s;
 }
 ```
-A string will be returned but the function should return an int, there is no auto conversion from string to int so this will not work.
+A string will be returned but the function should return an int.
+There is no auto conversion from string to int so this will not work.
 Could write like this instead:
 ```cpp
 // (a´)
 string f() {